 Tiny House Ontario, has a 108 square foot foot print.
 By the time the walls fit on, and the cupboards and sofa move in, there is a 5×7 living space (that is 35 square feet).
 This 35 feet has a table, chairs and a small recliner in that space too.
 Thankfully Tiny House Ontario also has a 1/2 height loft with a king sized bed, so at night there is no arrangement to do, just up to bed.

-This spring, just as soon as it thaws, I will move there stay until the freeze comes again.
-I will go with my four dogs and my polar bear; alright, so I don’t really have a polar bear, but you have to admit that a polar bear makes me living off grid in the forest with the four dogs seem a little less over the top.
+Every spring, just as soon as it thaws, I move there stay until the freeze comes again.
+I go with my four dogs and my polar bear; alright, so I don’t really have a polar bear!
+You have to admit that a polar bear makes me living off grid in the forest with the four dogs seem a little less over the top.
 Actually, on reading my blog over the months and years, you may find that there is nothing over the top about my way of life at all.
 You may even find peace in me.

-Courage my love, soon I might be able to tell you where this leads me.
+Courage my loves, soon I might be able to tell you where this leads me.